kubernetes/website/docs/user-journeys/users/application-developer/foundational.md

 * Common workload objects
   * **{% glossary_tooltip text="Deployment" term_id="deployment" %}** - The most common way of running X copies of your application.
 Supports rolling updates to your container images.

-  * **{% glossary_tooltip text="Ingress" term_id="ingress" %}** - A general API object that determines routing rules, e.g. how to handle traffic requests between your cluster and the outside world.
+  * **{% glossary_tooltip text="Ingress" term_id="ingress" %}** - A general API object that determines routing rules, such as how to handle traffic requests between your cluster and the outside world.

   * **{% glossary_tooltip text="Service" term_id="deployment" %}** - By itself, a Deployment can't provide ingress.
 This is one of the simplest ways to configure ingress, as it supports load balancing and {% glossary_tooltip text="label" term_id="labels" %}  selection.